 Top Ten Ways to Retain Your Great Employees

 Key employee retention is critical to the long term health and success of your business.
 Managers readily agree that their role is key in retaining your best employees to ensure business success.
 If managers can cite this fact so well, why do many behave in ways that so frequently encourage great employees to quit their job?
 Here are ten more...

 Want the bottom line when it comes to employee retention?
 The quality of the supervision an employee receives is critical to employee retention.
 People leave managers and supervisors more often than they leave companies or jobs.
 Learn how to help your managers address employee retention.

 How to Retain Your Best Employees

 Interested in keeping your best employees when the job market rebounds?
 Retention will be a challenge, according to a recent study.
-Retention requires a competitive salary and great benefits.
-However, retention of your best requires a whole lot more.
-Employee involvement, recognition, advancement, development and pay based on performance just get you started in your quest to retain your best.
+Find out how to retain your key employees.

 Keeping the People You Really Need in the Outsourced Economy